RobinLandraud/SeekSneak/README.md

 ![Python Lover](https://forthebadge.com/images/badges/made-with-python.svg) ![Built with Love](https://forthebadge.com/images/badges/built-with-love.svg)

-SeekSneak is a bot allowing you to find the best prices to buy and resell sneakers.
-It compares inventory and other information on many sites to give you the best choices for making money buying reselling.
-All you have to do is type the desired pair into our search tool.
+SeekSneak is a bot to find the best prices to buy and resell sneakers.
+It compares inventory and other information across many sites to give you the best choices for making money buying and selling.
+Simply type the desired pair into our search tool.

 ![Sneakers](https://media.giphy.com/media/5WlXGaNnB0N6o/giphy.gif)